A little bit of context

 - This documentary will have the same sort of long-lasting impact that Legacy Productions' previous documentary "Indoctrinated" has had.
 See that documentary HERE: https://youtu.be/uBqm4VLogxY

 - We've already made contact with the San Diego District Attorney Summer Stephan who is fully behind this project.
-We've identified a list of 30 potential interviews within the "peer support" departments, five local San Diego police stations and three counseling centers.
-Now we simply need the funding.
+We've identified a list of 100 contacts within "peer support" departments, local San Diego police stations and three counseling centers.
+We've already conducted over 20 interviews, including six Chiefs of Police.
+See endorsements HERE: http://legacyproductions.org/keeping-the-peace-for-the-peace-keepers/ Now we simply need the funding.

 You can join us

-We are raising $9,800 to cover costs of equipment, preproduction research, the production of filming the footage, and the post-production of editing, adding music, titles, and disseminating the film where it can be of best use.
+We are raising a total of $17,000 to cover costs of equipment, preproduction research, the production of filming the footage, and the post-production of editing, adding music, titles, and disseminating the film where it can be of best use.

 And What's In It For You?

 - Living in a society in which those who are tasked with keeping the peace are clearly given the support to maintain their own inner peace.

 - Better relations in your neighborhood between police and the public.

 - For those donating $100 or over, a social media public mention of appreciation for you and your business.

 - For those donating $500 or over, a title credit at the end of the film, along with contact information and website if desired.